Fitting model parameters to spatial data (regionalised variables) and to linear (mixed) models

 Several advanced options can be found in sections ‘General

-options’ and ‘fit’ of RFoptions
+options’ and ‘fit’ of RFoptions.

-In particular, boxcox
+In particular, boxcox, boxcox_lb, boxcox_ub

 allow Box-Cox transformation.